Percy Pitt: Composer

 Pitt's reputation as a composer, strong in his early career, has been completely eclipsed, with no sign of any modern revival in interest.
 Henry Wood gave the first performances of most of his major works after 1896, starting with the Coronation March and the miniature suite Fêtes galantes that year.
 Pitt wrote a Clarinet Concerto for Manuel Gomez in 1897 and a Ballade for violin and orchestra for Eugène Ysaÿe in 1900.
 Pieces heard more than once at The Proms included the Air de Ballet, Op.
 1 for violin and piano (1899 and 27 performance up until 1925), and the orchestral works Dance Rhythms (1901 and 1903), Oriental Rhapsody (1902, 1905, 1918, 1920) and An English Rhapsody (1911 and 1929).

-His G minor Sinfonietta was written at the request of Hans Richter, who conducted it at the 1906 Birmingham Triennial Music Festival.
+His G minor Sinfonietta (or Symphony) was written at the request of Hans Richter, who conducted it at the 1906 Birmingham Triennial Music Festival.
 Pitt also wrote stage music, including the incidental music to Stephen Phillips's play Paolo and Francesca (1902).
 There are many piano pieces and songs.
 One of his biggest successes as a composer came with the song Sérénade du passant (1913), performed by Luisa Tetrazzini at her first Queen's Hall appearance in 1917.